 Previous research has focused on expressions of voice and voicelessness in poetry by racialized and minoritized writers in Canada, on class and gender in Canadian literature, and on 20th and 21st century Newfoundland poetry.
 I also study the disability memoir as a genre.

 Since 2019 I have taught undergraduate poetry writing at Memorial, and, since 2020, have hosted the annual Poets on the Radio program on CHMR-FM, showcasing new work by Memorial poetry students.

 My masters’ thesis (Memorial, 2018) was a poetry collection called The Debt, which explored notions of cultural identity and precarity in moratorium-era St. John’s.
-A full-length collection based on this work is forthcoming (details to come on my creative page).
+A full-length collection based on this work was published in 2021 by Biblioasis.
+You can read more about that here.

 My doctoral research has been supported by the Memorial University School of Graduate Studies F.A.
 Aldrich Fellowship, the Vanier Canada Graduate Scholarship program, and the Pierre Elliott Trudeau Foundation Doctoral Scholarships.

 Also: I’m autistic as heck.